 What is littering?

-- cigarette butts, drink bottles and fast food packaging thrown out of a vehicle
+- drinks bottles and fast food packaging

-- material falling off a trailer because it was uncovered or poorly secured
+- Material falling off a trailer because it was uncovered or poorly secured.

 Why is littering a problem?

 Littering and illegal dumping is a serious issue.
 It pollutes our environment and significantly diminishes the use, enjoyment and value of our public places for residents and tourists.
 It can facilitate the spread of disease and pest species, and harm wildlife, people and livestock.

 Littering and illegal dumping costs Queensland businesses and communities millions of dollars each year in waste management, including clean-up expenses.
 Queenslanders want and deserve a clean and safe environment with the majority saying it’s not OK to use our environment as a rubbish dump.